About LACAAEA

 President’s Message

-As I enter the last year of my term as President of LACAAEA, I recognize that our association has never been more relevant, important and needed for the employees of Los Angeles County.
+As I enter my last term as President of LACAAEA, I recognize that our association has never been more relevant, important and needed for the employees of Los Angeles County.
 There are abundant opportunities for us to learn, teach, mentor, advocate, brainstorm and give back to our communities.
 LACAAEA provides our members with a variety of platforms to meet, network and build their skills by volunteering to lead projects and programs.

 DeLlora